Ultimate fate of the universe: Cosmic uncertainty

-Each possibility described so far is based on a very simple form for the dark energy equation of state.
-However, as the name is meant to imply, very little is currently known about the physics of dark energy.
-If the theory of inflation is true, the universe went through an episode dominated by a different form of dark energy in the first moments of the Big Bang, but inflation ended, indicating an equation of state far more complex than those assumed so far for present-day dark energy.
-It is possible that the dark energy equation of state could change again, resulting in an event that would have consequences which are extremely difficult to predict or parameterize.
-As the nature of dark energy and dark matter remain enigmatic, even hypothetical, the possibilities surrounding their coming role in the universe are currently unknown.
-None of these theoretic endings for the universe are certain.
-In other words, considering the universe is only around 14 billion years old, extrapolating the trends observed in the cosmic history so far to a considerably longer timescale can be criticized as being insufficiently substantiated.
+Each possibility described so far is based on a simple form of the dark energy equation of state.
+However, as the name implies, little is now known about the physics of dark energy.
+If the theory of inflation is true, the universe went through an episode dominated by a different form of dark energy in the first moments of the Big Bang, but inflation ended, indicating an equation of state more complex than those assumed for present-day dark energy.
+It is possible that the dark energy equation of state could change again, resulting in an event that would have consequences which are difficult to predict or parameterize.
+As the nature of dark energy and dark matter remain enigmatic, even hypothetical, the possibilities surrounding their role in the universe are unknown.

-Other possible fates to the universe
+Other possible fates of the universe

 There are also some possible events, such as the Big Slurp, which would seriously harm the universe, although the universe as a whole would not be completely destroyed as a result.

 Big Slurp

 This theory posits that the universe currently exists in a false vacuum and that it could become a true vacuum at any moment.

 In order to best understand the false vacuum collapse theory, one must first understand the Higgs field which permeates the universe.
 Much like an electromagnetic field, it varies in strength based upon its potential.
 A true vacuum exists so long as the universe exists in its lowest energy state, in which case the false vacuum theory is irrelevant.
 However, if the vacuum is not in its lowest energy state (a false vacuum), it could tunnel into a lower-energy state.
 This is called vacuum decay.
-This has the potential to fundamentally alter our universe; in more audacious scenarios even the various physical constants could have different values, severely affecting the foundations of matter, energy, and spacetime.
+This has the potential to fundamentally alter the universe: in some scenarios, even the various physical constants could have different values, severely affecting the foundations of matter, energy, and spacetime.
 It is also possible that all structures will be destroyed instantaneously, without any forewarning.

 However, only a portion of the universe would be destroyed by the Big Slurp while most of the universe would still be unaffected because galaxies located further than 4,200 megaparsecs (13 billion light-years) away from each other are moving away from each other faster than the speed of light while the Big Slurp itself cannot expand faster than the speed of light.
+To place this in context, the size of the observable universe is currently about 46 billion light years in all directions from earth.
+The universe is thought to be that size or larger.